Peterpiotr/siguren-documentation/docs/source/equipment/ms-solution/control-cabinet.rst

 Nameplate
 ----------

-Architecture of a *standalone* Motosuiveur Solution
+Architecture of a *standalone* MotoSuiveur Solution
 ======================================================

-.. _Architecture of a standalone Motosuiveur Solution:
+.. _Architecture of a standalone MotoSuiveur Solution:
 .. figure:: ../../_img/control-cabinet-01.png
 	:figwidth: 600 px
 	:align: center

-	Architecture of a standalone Motosuiveur Solution
+	Architecture of a standalone MotoSuiveur Solution

-In the standalone architecture, the Motosuiveur servo-motor controller receives only inputs from the Main hoist control panel, basically [⬆️ Up] and [⬇️ Down] and potentially analog and digital inputs from the Motosuiveur sensors.
+In the standalone architecture, the MotoSuiveur servo-motor controller receives only inputs from the Main hoist control panel, basically [⬆️ Up] and [⬇️ Down] and potentially analog and digital inputs from the MotoSuiveur sensors.

 Worm screw positions coming from digital sensors are sent to the Main hoist control panel.

-Integration of the Motosuiveur in the control system
+Integration of the MotoSuiveur in the control system
 =======================================================

-.. _Integration of the Motosuiveur in the control system
+.. _Integration of the MotoSuiveur in the control system
 .. figure:: ../../_img/control-cabinet-02.png
 	:figwidth: 600 px
 	:align: center

-	Integration of the Motosuiveur in the control system
+	Integration of the MotoSuiveur in the control system

 Hoist interfaces